 - CAS IR 350 History of International Relations Since 1945

-* Students who select the “International Economics, Business, and Politics” functional track must take CAS EC 392 or SMG IM 345 in place of CAS IR 292.
-Please note that these courses require the following prerequisite courses: EC 392 requires CAS EC 101, CAS EC 102, and CAS EC 202 as prerequisites; CAS IR 292 and SMG IM 345 require CAS EC 101 and CAS EC 102 as prerequisites.
+*Students who select the “International Economics, Business, and Politics” functional track must take CAS EC 392 International Macroeconomics, QST IM 345 Global Business Environment, or IR 399 Fundamentals of Global Money, in place of CAS IR 292.
+Please note that these courses require the following prerequisite courses: EC 392 requires CAS EC 203 as a prerequisite, and CAS EC 204 as a corequisite.
+CAS IR 292 and QST IM 345 and IR 399 require CAS EC 101 and CAS EC 102 as prerequisites.

 Minoring In International Relations

-A minor in IR consists of eight, 4-credit courses consisting of the four required principal courses listed above in the Required Principal Courses section, two prerequisite courses (EC 101 and EC 102), and two additional courses from any of the regional or functional tracks as chosen by the student.
-A grade of C or higher must be achieved for these courses to count toward a minor in IR.
+A minor in IR consists of six 4-credit courses.
+These include four required principal courses listed above in the Required Principal Courses section and two additional courses from any of the regional or functional tracks as chosen by the student.
+A grade of C or higher must be achieved in all of these courses to count toward a minor in IR.

 - Africa/Middle East